MegaTransparency/MegaTransparency/README.md

 # FreeOpenData.com

 FreeOpenData.com is a soon to be launched website centralizing open data, data journalism, open data powered apps, and publishers and users of open data.
+The Founder/Chief Innvoation Officer of FreeOpenData.com is Tim Clemans, whose job is to overwhelm the competition with innovation and transparency.
+Email us at info@freeopendata.com Note emails will be auto published.

 ## Mission and Strategy